sri-arjuna/vhs/README.md

 Now since my TV doesnt support webm formated videos, i have to reencode many files (docs, howtos, guides) to a basic (main-target) container-extension, which would be Matroska (mkv) for my TV.

+Its main goal is, to simplify the process of re-encoding a video using my custom (config file) preferences to the same name but changed file extension, increasing the added number if the file already exists.

 Also i needed to save up some space, so the goal was set, make a script to:

 * easy re-enconde inputfiles to a certain container